 In 2002, in addition to his environmental emergency functions, Mr. Sakharov was appointed as the Deputy Chief of Emergency Services Branch, consisting of some 100 staff.
 Until his retirement, he was deeply involved in a broad range of humanitarian assistance matters, including civil-military cooperation, field assessment missions, rapid staff deployment and relations with Governments.
 He was also responsible for work planning, budgeting, reporting and staffing for the entire Branch.

 In 2008, Mr. Sakharov also took over functions of the Chief, Emergency Preparedness Section of OCHA’s Emergency Services Branch.
-During last 20 years, he was involved in managing international response to the entire spectrum on natural disasters and environmental emergencies, and was responsible for developing tools and mechanisms for emergency preparedness.
+During the last 20 years, he was involved in managing international response to the entire spectrum on natural disasters and environmental emergencies, and was responsible for developing tools and mechanisms for emergency preparedness.
+Vladimir Sakharov has been deployed to the field for on-site assessment and emergency coordination, as leader or member of international teams, to many countries in all major regions of the world.

 Having retired from UN in 2012, Mr. Sakharov joined Green Cross International in Geneva, as Director of Environmental Emergency Preparedness Programme.